Are you slow at processing information or instructions? Do you have a child with a slow processing speed? Well, I’ve got your back!

 So, if you are passionate about photography, go into it full-time; make a decent income from your unique way of seeing the world.

-Your options include photography, graphic artists, interior designer, fashion designers, multimedia artists, painters, illustrators, animators, and interior designers.
+Your options include photography, graphic artists, interior design, fashion designers, multimedia artists, painters, illustrators, animators, and interior designers.

 You have a lot to explore!